xwmx/nb/README.md

-`notes` can be configured to save the data files in a directory used by a general purpose syncing utility like Dropbox so they can be edited on any device with apps that support Dropbox and Markdown or plain text.
+`notes` can be configured to save the data files in a directory used by a general purpose syncing utility like Dropbox so they can be edited on any device with apps that support Dropbox and Markdown, plain text, or your preferred markup format.

 #### Dependencies